deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

 # Operating Instructions<br>

 ## Initial Startup<br>
-When an unconfigured (new or fully reset) controller starts, it first offers a choice of which tip profile to use.
+When an unconfigured (new or fully reset) controller starts, it first offers a choice of which tip profile to use.<br>
 Select the one appropriate for your iron.
-(JBC cartidges usually require electrical changes to the controller)<br>
+(JBC cartidges usually require electrical changes to the controller).<br>

 * Hakko __T12__ (T15 Series in North America & EU) This is the handle normally used with these controllers.<br>
 * JBC __C210__<br>